Rostam

-Rostam or Rustam (رستم [rosˈtæm]) is a legendary hero in Persian mythology, the son of Zāl and Rudaba, whose life and work was immortalized by the 10th-century Persian poet Ferdowsi in the Shahnameh, or Epic of Kings, which contains pre-Islamic Iranian folklore and history.
+Rostam or Rustam (رستم [rosˈtæm]) is an Iranian legendary hero in Persian mythology, the son of Zāl and Rudaba, whose life and work was immortalized by the 10th-century Persian poet Ferdowsi in the Shahnameh, or Epic of Kings, which contains pre-Islamic Iranian folklore and history.
 However, the roots of the narrative date much earlier.

 In the Shahnameh, Rostam and his predecessors are Marzbans of Sistan (present-day Iran and Afghanistan).
-Rostam is best known for his tragic fight with Esfandiyār, the other legendary Iranian hero; for his expedition to Mazandaran (not to be confused with the modern Mazandaran Province); and for tragically fighting and killing his son, Sohrab, without knowing who his opponent was.
-He is also known for the story of Seven Labours.
-Rostam was eventually killed by Shaghad, his half-brother.
+Rostam is best known for his tragic fight with Esfandiyār, the other legendary Iranian hero; for his expedition to Mazandaran (not to be confused with the modern Mazandaran Province).
+He is also known for the story of his Seven Labours.

 Rostam was always represented as the mightiest of Iranian paladins (holy warriors), and the atmosphere of the episodes in which he features is strongly reminiscent of the Parthian Empire.

-He rode the legendary stallion Rakhsh and wore a special suit named Babr-e Bayan in battles.
+He rides the legendary stallion Rakhsh and wears a special suit named Babr-e Bayan in battles.

 Origins

 While the narrative of the Shahname is the definitive work on Rostam, Ferdowsi did not invent the character; Rostam stories were popular as far back as the seventh century in Pars and originated much earlier, likely in Eastern Iranian-speaking territories.

 He famously wears the zīn-i palang or "panther-skin garment":